Welcome to the Music department

 Year 8 – Phase 2

 In term 1 year 8 students continue their musical development from year 7 by building on prior knowledge, studying rhythm, time signature and tempo, again through both notational use and application on musical instruments.
-In term 2 students will study music sequencing using computer technology and software culminating in a final computer-based composition.
+In term 2 students will study composition for film and media, working on both motivic and thematic development

 In the final term students will gain further appreciation of various musical styles and genres through both the listening to and performance of a diverse range of musical pieces from Classical, Jazz, Pop and Rock.

 Year 9 – Phase 2

 In year 9 students will study music sequencing techniques through the use of computer technology, looking at the use and application of effects and mixing techniques.
 Compositional understanding is further developed and supported through a more technological approach.
 Orchestration and arranging techniques are studied to further support the overall understanding of how various musical elements are brought together to enhance a final composition.

 Year 10 – Phase 3

 Students study the first two units of the BTEC first award in music, focusing on unit 7 – Introducing music sequencing in term 1 and later in the year moving on to unit 2 – Managing a musical product.
 For unit 7 students are required to use music technology to compose/arrange a musical piece whilst developing their understanding of editing, mixing, mastering etc. Their acquisition of knowledge is evidenced through the completion of a unit specific logbook, together with a final presentation.

 For unit 2, students must research various marketing and promotional strategies for an online radio station, organising roles and responsibilities whilst producing various associated materials, this unit culminates in a final group presentation, together with logbook evidence.